fuzail1011/fake_detect_system/README.md

 The dataset consists of 1081 real images and 960 fake images

 ## Setup
-PLease download the `detector_model.h5` file to access the saved model
+Please download the `detector_model.h5` file to access the saved model
 Download the `detector.py` file.
 On `Line 8` replace the path of saved model with the actual path where the downloaded file was saved on your system (Most probably in your Downloads folder)